 At SDC, relationships are built, chefs explore their food curiosities, real food is made and served with care, and the gap between diner, chef, and farmer is narrowed.

 We believe the truth about cooking is that there is no “right” way.
 The best way, the rightest way, is the way that finds a visceral reaction.
-In a world of Facebooks, smart phones, and online stock trades, cooking remains an in your face, hands on, immediate, and messy proposition.
-As products of our times, cooking is an escape - an act that can reclaim a history and a place to connect, in the most personal and physical ways possible.
+In a world of social media algorithms, smart phones, and 24-7 news - cooking remains a raw, in your face, hands on, immediate, and messy proposition.
+As products of our times, cooking is a both an escape and a refuge - an act that can reclaim a history and a place to connect, in the most personal and physical ways possible.
 With your hands, your nose, your eyes, ears, mouth and body.

 We fall for foods, we dream about flavors, and we carry them with us through our lives.
 And as in love and attraction -- we don’t always know exactly why we fall for the people, or the bites of food we yearn for.
 We just do.